 Nowadays the traditional form of that material is also in great demand.
 Many draughtsmen create beautiful pieces using it as a primary medium.

 Sticks are irreplaceable when it’s necessary to hatch a large area, shading some elements to increase the effect of depth.
 Since charcoal is intended for drawing fast, relatively big pictures, such a need very often arises.

 You can break down a stick and get a sharp edge, then you will be able to highlight contours or fine details.

-One negative aspect is that charcoal in that form tends to leave dirty prints everywhere.
+One negative aspect is that charcoal in such a form tends to leave dirty prints everywhere.

 Modern Special Pencils

-Charcoal encased in cedar don’t make a mess at all.
+Charcoal encased in cedar doesn’t make a mess at all.

-They provide a nice feeling of control: firstly, their points easily produce tiny marks, secondly, thanks to the sturdy wood jacket you just cannot break the whole rod.
+They provide a pleasant feeling of control: firstly, their points easily produce tiny marks, secondly, thanks to the sturdy wood jacket, you cannot break the whole rod.

 Alas, when it comes to making broad strokes, charcoal pencils definitely aren’t the most effective medium.

-I would give you the following advice: combine pencils and sticks.
+I will give you the following advice: combine pencils and sticks.
 There is no point in choosing between them. 🙂

 Perhaps you’ll decide to try charcoal powder as well.
 The powder is suited for refined shading.
 It will help you to create a blurred background and soft skin tones.
 It’s applied with a paper tortillon (a blending stump) or a finger.